BurakCanOzguc/BurakCanOzguc/README.md

 ###

-<h2 align="left">Hi,👋 I'm Burak.
+<h2 align="left">Welcome,👋 I'm Burak.
 I am a mobile developer.
 I develop mobile applications with Flutter.
 I like to run new projects and follow and process innovations.
 I'm from Istanbul/Türkiye...</h2>

 ###